Last updated on 12th October, 2018 at 11:51 pm

 Water Ski and Jet Ski

-These are followed by the north east villages of Kassiopi, Agios Stefanos, Kerasia , Kouloura, Kalami, Agni, Kaminaki, Nissaki, Barbati.
+They are followed by the north east villages of Kassiopi, Agios Stefanos, Kerasia , Kouloura, Kalami, Agni, Kaminaki, Nissaki, Barbati.

-South of the City of Corfu, we reach Perama, Benitses, Moraitika and Messonghi, all of which are beaches resorts.
+South of the City of Corfu, we reach Perama, Benitses, Moraitika and Messonghi, all of which are large beaches resorts.

-Then comes the fishing villages of Boukari and Petriti, both with tavernas with fresh fish.
+Followed by the fishing villages of Boukari and Petriti, both with tavernas with fresh fish.

-During the day you will probably have the lovely sandy beach almost to yourselves as these visitors tend to only come out at night and party the night away.
+During the day though you will probably have the lovely sandy beach almost to yourselves as these visitors tend to only come out at night and party the night away.

-Going down the west coast from north to south you come to: Agios Georgios Pagon, Paleokastritsa, Ermones Myrtiotissa (nudist beach,) Glyfada which is very cosmopolitan and always busy, Pelekas and Kontogyalos popular since the arrival of the first hippies, then Gialiskari, and Agios Gordios..
+Agios Georgios Pagon, Paleokastritsa, Ermones Myrtiotissa (nudist beach,) Glyfada which is very cosmopolitan and always busy, Pelekas and Kontogyalos popular since the arrival of the first hippies, then Gialiskari, and Agios Gordios..

-Then come undeveloped but magnificent beaches such as Gardiki, Alonaki, and the vast stretch of Halikounas and neighboring Issos.
+Then come some undeveloped but magnificent beaches such as Gardiki, Alonaki, and the vast stretch of Halikounas and neighboring Issos.

 On the island there are also two lagoons, the northernmost lake of Antinioti, and in the southwest is the lagoon of Korission, each with its special biodiversity.